sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 #### Binary compatibility of the plugins

-Binary compatibility ("bincompat") of the plugins means that a plugin that was published  for sbt version A works for another version B without recompilaition. sbt 0.13 has kept binary compatibility for 18 months as of March 2015.
+Binary compatibility ("bincompat") of the plugins means that a plugin that was published for sbt version A works for another version B without recompilation. sbt 0.13 has kept binary compatibility for 18 months as of March 2015.
-The stability here helps maintaining sbt plug ecosystem.
+The stability here helps maintain the sbt plugin ecosystem.
 Our goal for sbt 1.0 is to adopt Semantic Versioning, and maintain binary compatibility of the build during 1.x.y.

 From the development perspective, maintaining binary compatibility becomes an additional constraint that we need to worry about whenever we make changes.
-The of the problem is that sbt 0.13 does not distinguish between public API and internal impelmentation.
+The root of the problem is that sbt 0.13 does not distinguish between public API and internal implementation.
 Most things are open to plugins.

 ### Modularization

 The process we aim to take for sbt 1.0 is to disassemble sbt into smaller modules and layers.
-To be clear sbt 0.13's codebase already does consists of numerous subprojects.
+To be clear, sbt 0.13's codebase already does consist of numerous subprojects.

-Layers are more course-grained sets of subproject(s) that can be used independently.
+Layers are more coarse-grained sets of subproject(s) that can be used independently.
 Another purpose of the modularization is to distinguish between public API and internal implementation.
-Reducing the surface area of the sbt code base have several benefits:
+Reducing the surface area of the sbt code base has several benefits:

 - It makes it easier for the build users and the plugin authors to learn the APIs.
 - It makes it easier for us to maintain binary and semantic compatibilities.